Dress Shirt Color Psychology for Professional Men

 Don’t just wear clothes.
 Direct scenes.

 But there’s no point in wearing colors strategically if they make you appear washed out.
-They should accentuate the best in your complexion.
+They should enhance your complexion.

 Most men know instinctively what suits them best—either cool or warm shades.
 But in case of uncertainty, here are two quick tests.